 The self is a complex, multi-faceted concept comprising layers of personality traits, spiritual aspects, karma, life experiences, etc.

-The Higher Self and the Lower Self are very different from each other, two aspects of the human psyche trying to coexist together.
+The Higher Self and the Lower Self, or as some might say, the lower self and higher self, are very different from each other, two aspects of the human psyche trying to coexist together.

 Higher Self Meaning

-It’s hard to offer a well-established definition of the Higher Self, as the definitions given across time are slightly different from each other, and each is complex in its own way.
+It’s hard to offer an established highest self meaning, as the definitions given across time are slightly different from each other, and each is complex in its own way.

 Thus, I would like to offer you my own definition, the one I managed to offer after doing the necessary research.